AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/code-playground.md

 ---
-title: Render your content in a simple app
+title: Render Your Content in a Simple App
 description: Explore fetching JSON content from your trial environment with a CodePen example app and the AEM Headless Client for JavaScript.
 hidefromtoc: yes
 index: no
 exl-id: b7dc70f2-74a2-49f7-ae7e-776eab9845ae
 ---

-# Render your content in a simple app {#render-content-simple-app}
+# Render Your Content in a Simple App {#render-content-simple-app}

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_fetch_json_with_javascript"